 The U.S. Bureau of Labor Statistics (BLS) states that employers prefer insurance brokers who have completed a college degree program, although completion of a degree program is not necessarily required to become a licensed broker (www.bls.gov).
 Many states only require license applicants to complete a minimal amount of postsecondary coursework prior to taking the licensing examination.
 While not mandatory, brokers may complete degree programs in fields like insurance, finance or economics to prepare for licensing exams and make themselves more attractive to employers.

 Degree programs in finance and economics often include coursework in business and law, management information systems, investment management and financial planning.
 Although degree programs in insurance and risk management provide direct industry training, these programs are less common.
 Of the available insurance and risk management degree programs, coursework can include insurance operations, life and health insurance, business planning, commercial risk management and employee benefits.
-The BLS predicts a 9% increase in employment opportunities for insurance sales agents from 2014-2024, and these workers' median salary was $48,200 as of May 2015.
+The BLS predicts a faster-than-average increase of 10% in employment opportunities for insurance sales agents from 2018-2028, and these workers' median salary was $50,600 as of May 2018.

 Insurance brokers must have advanced technical skills to use job-specific software programs and communicate with clients via the Internet, according to the BLS.
 Insurance brokers also need basic commuter skills to create documents, complete reports, communicate through e-mail and conduct online research.
 Many employers train new insurance brokers to use company-specific software, such as programs used to generate insurance price quotes or to cross-reference insurance-policy packages.